Sharing is Caring

 According to a research paper by African Commission’s Working Group on Indigenous Populations, the Karamojong community of Uganda have access to cheap fire arms which they use in conducting armed cattle raids from the neighboring communities.

-In 2001 and 2006, the Uganda government made efforts to forcibly disarm the karamojong community in order to ‘bring development’ to the area.
+In 2001 and 2006, the Uganda government made efforts to forcibly disarm the Karamojong community in order to ‘bring development’ to the area.
 It is estimated that 15,000 soldiers were engaged in this exercise.

 The report further states that the Uganda Peoples Defence Force has been accused of human rights violations such as rape and murder during the forced disbarment exercises.